Kihumba/private-/D4+/D4 Andelan Advancement Process/Product/Output 3- Tech Product 3/README.md

 ***Note:** Until LV is ready, you can prepare these in a Google Docs or Google Slides format, whatever is easiest for you.

 ## What to Include
-Please upload a *minimum of three* products to LV, linked to the product itself, and code when possible.
+Please upload the following to LV.
+Link to the product itself, and to code when possible.
 For each product please also include in LV:
 - Link to Product
 - Role
 - Stack/Language(s)